mohdyusuf2312/AttendanceManagementWebApp/README.md

 ## API Endpoints
 ### Authentication Endpoints
-POST /register: Register a new teacher.\n
+POST /register: Register a new teacher.

-POST /teacherLogin: Login a teacher.\n
+POST /teacherLogin: Login a teacher.

-POST /forgotPassword: Forgot password for teacher's account.\n POST /resetPassword/:token: Reset password for teacher's account.\n POST /teacherLogout: Logout a teacher.\n
+POST /forgotPassword: Forgot password for teacher's account.

+POST /resetPassword/:token: Reset password for teacher's account.

+POST /teacherLogout: Logout a teacher.

-POST /login: Login a student.\n
+POST /login: Login a student.

-POST /studentLogout: Logout a student.\n
+POST /studentLogout: Logout a student.

 ### Attendance Endpoints
-POST /api/attendance: Mark attendance for students in a course (teacher only).\n GET /api/attendanceTable: Fetch attendance data for particular subject (teacher only).\n GET /api/attendanceReport: Fetch attendance report for detained students (teacher only).\n GET /api/cumulative-attendance: Fetch cumulative attendance report for the logged-in student.\n GET /api/date-wise-attendance: Fetch attendance records for a selected subject and date range.\n
+POST /api/attendance: Mark attendance for students in a course (teacher only).

+GET /api/attendanceTable: Fetch attendance data for particular subject (teacher only).

+GET /api/attendanceReport: Fetch attendance report for detained students (teacher only).

+GET /api/cumulative-attendance: Fetch cumulative attendance report for the logged-in student.

+GET /api/date-wise-attendance: Fetch attendance records for a selected subject and date range.

 ### Subject and Profile Endpoints
-GET /api/students: Fetch student details.\n
+GET /api/students: Fetch student details.

-GET /api/subjects: Fetch the list of subjects for the logged-in student.\n GET /api/student-profile: Fetch the profile of the logged-in student.\n GET /teacherProfile: Fetch the profile of the logged-in teacher.
+GET /api/subjects: Fetch the list of subjects for the logged-in student.

+GET /api/student-profile: Fetch the profile of the logged-in student.

+GET /teacherProfile: Fetch the profile of the logged-in teacher.

 ## Usage
 ### For Students
 Login using the student credentials.

 View the Cumulative Attendance Report or Date-wise Attendance Report by selecting date ranges and subjects.

 Access your Profile to view personal information.

 ### For Teachers
 Login using the teacher credentials.

 Select a course, semester and subject to generates attendance data.

 Select a course, semester and subject to generates detained student's report.

 Select a course, semester and subject to mark attendance for students using the toggle button.

 Access your Profile to view personal information.

 ## Project Structure